TKovacs03/INST326-Project/README.md

         active level of user is either "Little/None", "Light","Moderate","High","Extreme"(str)

-    2. Repr method is used to return the formal string representation of the attributes.
+    2. __repr__ method: is used to return the formal string representation of the attributes.

-    3. The user_information method opens a JSON file and loads the information provided by the user.
+    3. user_information method: opens a json file and loads the information provided by the user.
 It prints out the welcome message and repeats the users information for final verification.
-The information is saved in a dictionary in a JSON file and uses the users name as a key.
+The information is saved in a dictionary in a json file and uses the users name as a key.

-    4. The parse_args method is used to parse the command line arguments provided by the user and returns it to its appropriate attributes.
+    4. The parse_args method: is used to parse the command line arguments provided by the user and returns it to its appropriate attributes.